 Cats For Adoption

 Thank you for your interest in adopting from The Catfé Lounge and Ferndale Cat Shelter!
 If you’re looking to adopt a cat, many of the kitties at the Catfé are available.
 As a part of the Ferndale Cat Shelter, we also have many cats not featured at the Catfé that are in need of loving homes.
-You can find a list of cats available for adoption on the right-hand side of this page.
+You can find a list of cats available for adoption below on this page.

 Interested in adopting a cat?
 Please fill out the adoption application using Petstablished below and we will contact you about kitty availability soon.

 Choosing the Right Cat to Adopt